Rbustan0/BrainyTutoring/README.md

 <big>Once we have the program started, run:</big>

 ```
-npm run start
+npm run dev
 ```

-<big>Now you can access the application in your web browser at `http://localhost:3000`.</big>
+<big>Now you can access the application in your web browser at `http://localhost:5000`.</big>

 ## <a name="6" id="6"></a> <span style="color: Pink">Known Bugs
 * _Just getting started, no known bugs at this time_